-You can get detailed explanations on each by reviewing the individual article dedicated to each of dozens of popular nootropics on Nootropics Expert.
+You can get detailed explanations on each by reviewing the individual review dedicated to each of dozens of popular nootropics here on Nootropics Expert®.

 Dozens of natural and synthetic substances have nootropic properties.
-Each fall under one of several categories affecting the brain.
-Each category entails a different mechanism of action, neural pathway, or part of the brain.
+Each fall under one of several categories affecting your brain.
+Each category entails a different mechanism of action, neural pathway, or region of your brain.

 Here we’ll look at each category, what it is, how it works and give you examples of nootropics that can influence each one.